Popular Japanese Sweets and Treats

 Traditional Japanese Sweet Flavours

-Let’s start off with some classic flavours you will typically find in Japanese sweets both traditional and contemporary.
+Let’s start with some classic flavours you will typically find in both contemporary and traditional Japanese sweets.

 Matcha: The variant of green tea is common to Japanese tea ceremonies, which involve whisking the powdered form.
 Matcha has a rich and full-bodied taste.
-If matcha isn’t your cup of tea, it doesn’t necessarily mean you won’t like matcha-flavoured foods, which are often sweeter to the taste.
+If matcha isn’t your cup of tea, it doesn’t necessarily mean you won’t like matcha-flavoured foods, which are often sweeter.

 Azuki: This red bean is a traditional flavour in Japanese sweets and desserts.
 Though the bean is not naturally sweet, it is often baked into anko – a paste made from azuki beans and sugar.